Alanna Ritchie, Annuity.org Writer

 The plan can be designed to provide for:

-• College tuition
+• College tuition.

-• Down payment or purchase of a car
+• Down payment or purchase of a car.

-• Down payment or purchase of a house
+• Down payment or purchase of a house.

-• Regular cost-of-living adjustments
+• Regular cost-of-living adjustments.

 There are several agencies that may receive and protect the settlement payments on the minor’s behalf.
-When designing the structured settlement, the court carefully evaluates every possible recipient to select the one that will protect the child’s best interest until they reach age 18 and can manage the structured settlement on their own.
+When designing the structured settlement, the court carefully evaluates every possible recipient to select the one that will protect the child’s best interest until they reach the age of 18 and can manage the structured settlement on their own.

 Payments may be made to:

-• The Registry of the Court
+• The Registry of the Court.

-• A court-restricted bank account
+• A court-restricted bank account.

-• A trust fund
+• A trust fund.

-• An appointed guardian
+• An appointed guardian.

-• A custodian under the Uniform Transfer to Minors Act
+• A custodian under the Uniform Transfer to Minors Act.

 Structured Settlements Versus 529 Plans

-As an alternative to structured settlements, some families may consider putting their financial award into a 529 plan for their minor.
+As an alternative to structured settlements, some families may consider investing their financial award into a 529 plan for their minor.
 Developed in 1996 as section 529 of the Internal Revenue Code, a 529 plan is an educational savings account.

 States and educational institutions administer 529 plans.

-Disadvantages of 529 plans include:
+Disadvantages of 529 Plans

 • Earnings can sometimes be subject to state tax when withdrawn.